0x70b1a5/lugso/070_verb-moods.md

 Verb moods indicate the way in which a certain action is performed.
 Think of, "Please would you do this?" versus "Do this!" versus "Are you doing this?" versus "You must do this."

-Lugso also marks verb tense with moods.
-"You will do this", "You have done this", "You did this".

 ### IMP imperative

 **guShgi tluir ivih Kthulhululi!**